CITS3007 lab 6 (week 8) – Binary data formats, program analysis

 Project tip

 Failing to use non-standard functions correctly has been a frequent source of lost marks in the unit project in previous years.
-Make sure you understand how to use non-standard functions correctly and experiment with them on your own.
+If you use them, make sure you understand how to do so correctly.

 $ flawfinder *.c